stlwpdev/WordCamp-2014/README.md

 ##Venue
 - Maryville University - Eric Juden - $1200 for Auditorium if it isn't donated. $100 per class room.
 Currently no ETA on confirmation - give them another week.
-- Aaron Graham checking with Wash U.
 - Lumiere (Has a minimum food budget that will make rooms cheaper, small A/V fee)
+- Webster University - Hilary Rallo - Not sure on price
+- Wash U. - Just needs to know space requiremnt

 ##Budget
 - $1500 donation from WordPress Foundation